Marsha Anne Gomez: Early life and education

 Gomez was born in Baton Rouge, Louisiana.
-Her father, Walter Anthony Gomez, Jr., was from the Canary Islands.
+Her father, Walter Anthony Gomez Jr., was from the Canary Islands.
 Her mother, Anna Lula Gomez, was of Cajun and Choctaw descent.

-In 1971, Gomez earned an associate's degree from Nicholls State College, where she majored in special education and minored in art education.
+In 1971, Gomez earned an associate degree from Nicholls State College, where she majored in special education and minored in art education.
 She earned a bachelor's degree in art education from University of Arkansas at Fayetteville in 1981.

 Career

 Gomez moved to Austin, Texas in 1981 where she worked as a sculptor and teacher.
 Her work was often themed around her indigenous heritage and social justice.

-Gomez co-founded the Indigenous Women’s Network and the Foundation for a Compassionate Society.
+Gomez co-founded the Indigenous Women's Network and the Foundation for a Compassionate Society.
 She served as the director of the Alma de Mujer Center for Social Change from its inception until her death.
-The Center, located on Lake Travis outside of Austin, was founded in 1988 by feminist and philanthropist Genevieve Vaughan as a gathering space for women, especially queer women and women of color.
+The center, located on Lake Travis outside of Austin, was founded in 1988 by feminist and philanthropist Genevieve Vaughan as a gathering space for women, especially queer women and women of color.
 Vaughan donated Alma de Mujer to the Indigenous Women's Network in 1996 as part of an effort to restore land to indigenous communities.

 As an artist, Gomez worked in pottery, bronze, marble, and cast stone.
 She was influenced by New Mexican and Oaxacan pottery styles.
 Her work reflects political and eco-feminist themes, emphasizing indigenous sovereignty, reverence for the Earth, and the role of women in caretaking of natural resources.